Exploiting Contextual Structure to Generate Useful Auxiliary Tasks: Conclusion

 \section{Conclusion}

 This paper introduced an approach to how agents might automatically generate expressive temporally extended auxiliary tasks that can maximally leverage the directed experience of a single-task curriculum in object-centric environments.
-This approach is particularly valuable in the lifelong learning setting, as agents can generate and solve new tasks from constrained datasets.
+This approach to auxiliary task generation is particularly valuable in the lifelong learning setting, as agents can generate and solve new tasks from constrained datasets.
 In the spirit of reusing computation, a policy bank of these policies can be saved and reused to accelerate learning future tasks.
+Modern vision-language models (VLMs) that detect open vocabulary objects in real world environemnts can be employed in future work to relax TaskExplore's dependence on a predefind set of object propositions from which tasks can be expressed and labelling functions that map states to proposition truth values,